nickyim/Resolved--Spend-Ruby-Hackathon-/README.md

 ## Overview

-This project is a comprehensive fullstack application that leverages a variety of modern technologies to provide a robust and scalable solution.
+This project is a comprehensive full-stack application that leverages a variety of modern technologies to provide a robust and scalable solution.
 The backend is built using Flask and Python, while the frontend is developed with Next.js.
 The application integrates several APIs and services, including OpenAI, AssemblyAI, Google Cloud Vision API, and Google Cloud Speech-to-Text.
-Additionally, it utilizes Docker for containerization and Pinecone for vector storage.
+Additionally, it utilizes Docker for containerization and Pinecone/Langchain for the RAG Pipeline.

 ## Technologies Used

-- **Backend**: Flask, Python, SQLAlchemy, OpenAI API, AssemblyAI, Google Cloud Vision API, Google Cloud Speech-to-Text, Pinecone, Langchain
+- **Backend**: Flask, Python, SQLAlchemy, OpenAI API, AssemblyAI, Google Cloud Vision API, Google Cloud Speech-to-Text, Pinecone, Langchain, Neondb
-- **Frontend**: Next.js, React, JavaScript
+- **Frontend**: Next.js, JavaScript
 - **Containerization**: Docker
-- **Database**: PostgreSQL (via SQLAlchemy)
+- **Database**: Neondb PostgreSQL (via SQLAlchemy)
-- **Environment Management**: python-dotenv
 - **Others**: Axios, Chart.js, React Icons, ESLint

 ## Project Structure